AlakhyaIITM/TDS_proj2/README.md

 2. After installing the required version, you should be able to run the script and access the `gpt-4o-mini` model successfully.

----

-Feel free to add this information to your README to help others set up the project properly.

 - Python 3.7+
 - Libraries: pandas, seaborn, matplotlib, fastapi, uvicorn